Simon Emmerson: Working Week

-Emmerson formed Working Week with saxophone player Larry Stabbins in 1983.
+Emmerson played in Working Week with saxophone player Larry Stabbins in 1983.
 The band would release five albums before disbanding in 1991.

 Emmerson began to work as a producer around this time, earning credits on an album by Manu Dibango.

 Afro Celt Sound System

 Emmerson formed the Afro Celt Sound System following a session at Real World Studios in 1995.

 In the same year Emmerson was nominated for a Grammy for his production work on Baaba Maal's album Firin' in Fouta.

 Among other things, he collaborated on the OVO soundtrack by Peter Gabriel for the Millennium Dome Show of 2000.

 The Imagined Village

 Emmerson was also the main organiser of The Imagined Village, a collaborative work from many roots artists.
 Emmerson also played on this album.

 Musical Director at Lush

 Emmerson joined Lush Cosmetics as musical director in 2008, composing soundtracks to some of their spa experiences.

 He formed a record company Emmerson Corncrake and Constantine with its founder, Mark Constantine.